FartyPants/Playground/README.md

 - you can type in one while the other is generating.
 - Quick instruct syntax
 - Select and Insert - generate text in the middle of your text
+- Perma Memory
+- Summarization and ability to inject summary
+- Paraphrasing
+- Lora-Rama - to test various checkpoints when using LORA

 ## Quick instruct
 The notebooks can enable Quick Instruct mode, where --- (three dashes) signal the line is an instruct (and will be hence formatted accordingly to User/bot prompt)